Skip to content

 Score crosses the threshold?
 Text goes to your phone.
 Their name, what they need, one-tap link to call back.

 Sinch reports that 95%+ of transactional SMS messages arrive in under 10 seconds.
 Open rate: 98% within three minutes.
 Email delivers in 2 to 22 seconds (Postmark, SendGrid benchmarks) but sits unread for hours.
-For a full breakdown of what messaging costs at scale, see What does an AI agent actually cost to run?
+For a full breakdown of what messaging costs at scale, see What does an AI agent cost to run?

 4. Call back within five minutes